 - Time-box can be of any duration – years, months or days.

 - The level of control that includes defining expected outcomes, comparing expected and actual outcomes etc. is exercised at the lowest level of time-box.

 - When everything that was planned to be done within a time-box cannot be accomplished, it can be deferred to the next time-box.

 - The length of the iteration and plan for working is fixed as much as can be accommodated within that iteration.

-Advantages of Time-boxing technique:
+Advantages of Time-boxing Technique

 - Time-boxing enables focus generation on the task at hand.
 Within a time-box distractions can be prevented and also as un-divided attention is fixed for each task there is more possibility of progress.

 - It tends to drive productivity.
 People tend to work hard and smart towards achieving the goal of the task as they are aware of the deadline.
-It defeats tendencies such as the Parkinson’s Law that says work expands so as to occupy the time available to complete it or the Student’s syndrome that says people will start to fully apply themselves to a tasks only at the last possible moment before a deadline.
+It defeats tendencies such as the Parkinson’s Law that says work expands so as to occupy the time available to complete it or the Student’s syndrome that says people will start to fully apply themselves to a task only at the last possible moment before a deadline.

 - Time-box enables realization of the amount of time that was actually spent on a particular activity.